Through the Geograph® website the geographical database is freely available to the public. There is a dedicated version of the site for schools.

 Creative Commons licence

 The young company had twelve members of whom five had volunteered to be directors to enable the company to be formed.
 At the first Annual General Meeting, 4th April 2012 in Sheffield, the members elected six directors.
 It was intended to widen company membership in time for the 2013 AGM.
 From September 2012 anyone who has contributed 100 or more photos may apply to become a company member.
-At the time of this update (November 2012) there are nearly 200 members.
+At the time of this update (June 2013) there are 234 members.
 Anyone who has made a significant contribution to the project in other ways may join the company at the discretion of the directors.
-A seventh director, with experience in education, has been co-opted to the board.
+A director with experience in education has been elected to the board.

 Registered users are able to participate in every aspect of the project and its development.
 The code for the website is open source and licensed under the GNU General Public Licence (GPL).
 The name Geograph is a trade mark registered in the UK, number 2596590.

-Sebastian Ballard, Michael Dibb (Treasurer), Peter Facey, David Hawgood (Secretary), Barry Hunter, Robin Stott (Chair), Dr Rudolf Winter
+Sebastian Ballard, Richard Croft, Michael Dibb (Treasurer), Peter Facey, David P Howard (Company Secretary), Barry Hunter, Robin Stott (Chair).

 Contact Us page.

 The Geograph Team

 This photo completed Geograph's first million live images, submitted on 15 October 2008 by Dr Richard Murray.